 In one of my favorite books, Mindset, by Carol Dweck, the author teaches:

-“…no matter what your ability is, effort is what ignites that ability and turns it into accomplishment.”
+…no matter what your ability is, effort is what ignites that ability and turns it into accomplishment.”

-- Always Take Action – inertia is powerful.
+Inertia is powerful.
 The more time is wasted, the weaker our resolve becomes.
 Fortune favors the bold.
 Doing is always best.

-- Always Release Stress/Tension – find a way to unwind and express emotions: draw, journal, meditate, speak to a personal friend, exercise, create art, write letters to others….
+Find a way to unwind and express emotions: draw, journal, meditate, speak to a personal friend, exercise, create art, write letters to others….

-- Always Be Learning – learn from mistakes, learn from success, learn from others (watch, observe, ask questions, read)
+Learn from mistakes, learn from success, learn from others (watch, observe, ask questions, read)

-- Always Adapt – be flexible.
-Our expectations often dictate our emotional response, expect change and adapt to the current reality.
+Adapt, our expectations often dictate our emotional response, expect change and adapt to the current reality.

-- Always Follow Your Why – know and understand your purpose, your true motivation.
+Know and understand your purpose, your true motivation.
 When the storms of life are raging, your “why”, your purpose becomes the safe haven, the place you can always retreat to, regroup, and then start again.
 Follow your own desires, not those of others.

-We will always be facing obstacles.
-The ability to overcome these challenges is what leads to success.
-Resilience is the strength to overcome setbacks and press forward with a singular focus and dedicated purpose.
-In order to achieve your own personal greatness – make sure to work hard, feel your emotions, learn, help others, adjust, and stay grounded with your values.
+To achieve your own personal greatness – make sure to work hard, feel your emotions, learn, help others, adjust, and stay grounded with your values.